Market research and market intelligence play an important role before, throughout and following the life of a direct mail or advertising campaign.

 Some of our thinking on the subject of advertising research is shown below:

-In this white paper we draw together 35 years’ experience as business to business market researchers and the findings of a recently commissioned study of over 245 small and medium enterprises (SME)...
+In this white paper we draw together 35 years’ experience as business to business market researchers to give a deeper understanding of how b2b advertising works.